 And now for something completely different.
 O’Somae was built for the adventurous at heart with foodie fare that’s a little trendy and a lot delicious.
 Duck lovers, rejoice!
 Because this place offers duck confit poutine, waffles, burger and Benny (and lots of decadent options that don’t have duck, too).
 Whatever you pick, you’ll get fresh ingredients from local producers.
 Eating in?
 Snap a ’gram in front of the incredible wing mural by Toronto artist Adrianne Chan.
 Can’t get a seat?
 Order a picnic box to go and eat it back at your hotel, or at nearby Bruce Mackey Park if you’re bundled up.
 But beware — even in winter, these boxes sell out fast!

 Speakeasy-inspired Prohibition Social House serves up classic comfort food with a gastropub spin.
 Its robust menu spans the likes of French toast with strawberry Hennessy sauce to prime Angus strip loin and truffle fries, with loads of options for kids, too.
 With its dark walls and warm wood interior, it offers a cozy counterpoint to snowy streets, making it exactly the kind of place you can let brunch blur into afternoon cocktails with their gourmet sangrias.

 Likelihood of a line: 4/10 (Make a reservation so you don’t have to wait!)

 Getting to Riverside:

-Take the Line 1 Yonge-University subway to Queen station, walk east to Victoria Street, then take the 501 Queen bus (which replaces the streetcar during construction) eastbound to Broadview Avenue.
+Take the Line 1 Yonge-University subway to Queen station, then take the 501 Queen bus (which replaces the streetcar during construction) eastbound to Broadview Avenue.

 Or take the Line 2 Bloor-Danforth subway to Broadview station, then catch the 504 King bus (which replaces the streetcar during construction) southbound to Queen Street East.